How to Use DBeaver to Manage Databases in ServBay

-ServBay is a comprehensive local web development environment that provides developers with a range of commonly used database services.
-While ServBay comes pre-integrated with web-based management tools like phpMyAdmin (for MySQL/MariaDB), pgAdmin (for PostgreSQL), and Redis Commander (for Redis), many developers prefer the more powerful and unified experience of a desktop client for database management.
-DBeaver is a popular cross-platform database tool that meets these needs.
+ServBay is a comprehensive local web development environment that provides developers with multiple commonly used database services.
+While ServBay includes web-based database management tools such as phpMyAdmin (for MySQL/MariaDB), pgAdmin (for PostgreSQL), and Redis Commander (for Redis), many developers prefer using more powerful, unified desktop clients for database management.
+DBeaver is one of the most popular cross-platform database clients that meets these needs.

-This guide will show you how to use DBeaver to connect to and manage the built-in databases in ServBay, including MariaDB/MySQL, PostgreSQL, SQLite, and Redis.
+This guide will walk you through connecting to and managing the integrated databases in ServBay—including MariaDB/MySQL, PostgreSQL, SQLite, and Redis—using DBeaver.

 What Is DBeaver?

-DBeaver is a free and open-source universal database tool designed for developers, SQL programmers, DBAs, and analysts.
-It supports nearly all major database systems, including relational databases (such as MySQL, PostgreSQL, Oracle, SQL Server, SQLite, etc.) and NoSQL databases (like MongoDB, Redis, Cassandra, and more).
+DBeaver is a free, open-source universal database tool for developers, SQL programmers, database administrators, and analysts.
+It supports nearly all mainstream database systems, including relational databases (such as MySQL, PostgreSQL, Oracle, SQL Server, SQLite, and others) and NoSQL databases (such as MongoDB, Redis, Cassandra, etc.).

 Key features of DBeaver include:

-- Broad Database Support: Manage a variety of different database types through a single unified interface.
+- Broad Database Support: Manage various types of databases through a unified interface.

-- User-Friendly Interface: Offers an intuitive graphical UI to simplify complex database operations.
+- User-Friendly UI: Intuitive graphical interface that simplifies complex database operations.

-- Powerful Capabilities: Includes SQL editors, data editors, metadata browsers, ER diagram generation, data import/export, and many advanced features.
+- Powerful Functionality: Includes features like SQL editor, data editor, metadata browser, ER diagram generation, data import/export, and many advanced operations.

 - Cross-Platform: Supports Windows, macOS, and Linux operating systems.

-- Active Community & Ongoing Updates: Ensures tool stability and continuous feature improvements.
+- Active Community & Continuous Updates: Ensures ongoing stability and feature enhancements.

-For ServBay users, DBeaver provides a more professional and consistent database management experience, especially when working with multiple database types or performing complex queries and operations.
+For ServBay users, combining ServBay with DBeaver delivers a more professional and unified database management experience, especially when handling multiple database types or executing complex queries and operations.

-ServBay includes MariaDB by default, which is highly compatible with MySQL.
-Follow these steps to connect to and manage ServBay's MariaDB/MySQL database using DBeaver.
+ServBay by default integrates MariaDB, which is highly compatible with MySQL.
+Here's how to connect to and manage MariaDB/MySQL databases in ServBay using DBeaver.

 Prerequisites